 9. Use a professional email signature

-Most people don't think too much about their email signatures, even though it is an important part of any corporate email.
-When a signature is designed well, it easily promotes your brand in a positive and professional manner.
+Most people don’t think too much about their email signatures, even though they're an important part of any corporate email.
+When a signature is designed well, it presents your brand positively and professionally.

-Always ensure that your email signature includes essential contact details such as name, job title, company name and address, phone number, website URL, and email address.
+Always ensure that your email signature includes essential contact details such as name, job title, company name, phone number, website URL, and email address.
 These can be generated automatically by using email signature management solutions.

 10. Proofread your message before sending your formal email

-It is important to note that you represent your company in every email you send.
-A poorly written email does not just reflect badly on you, but on the company too.
+It’s important to note that you represent your company in every email you send.
+A poorly written email doesn’t just reflect badly on you, but on the company too.
 Knowing how to write a formal email is something that can take practice.

 Learning how to write formal emails can go a long way with business contacts, especially when forging new professional relationships.
-By following this guide, you will ensure you set a lasting impression with every formal email you send.
+By following this guide, you’ll ensure you make a lasting impression with every formal email you send.